Watching YouTube playlists on shuffle with MPV

 and callingmpv

 for each video, we could let it handle the whole playlist.
-This would give us more possibilities such as easily toggling shuffle on and off and going to previous videos. - MPV has a youtube-dl hook.
+This would give us more possibilities such as easily toggling shuffle on and off and going to previous videos. - MPV has a yt-dlp hook.
 If we pass a playlist URL, it will automatically retrieve the list of videos.
 This could simplify our code further.

 Solution